Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: Introduction

-Owing to its significant advantage on conquering severe path-loss, active RIS intrinsically has great potentials in ISAC systems.
-This is because that the ISAC transmitters are usually unable to provide extremely high transmit power as the radar-only systems due to strict radio regulations, meanwhile the receivers in ISAC systems are generally not as sensitive as the traditional radar receiver due to hardware cost consideration.
-Consequently, the weak echo signals received by the low-sensitivity ISAC receivers lead to a failure to achieve satisfactory target detection/parameter estimation performance.
+Owing to its significant advantage in overcoming severe path-loss, active RIS intrinsically possesses immense potential in ISAC systems.
+The reason for this is that the receivers in practical ISAC systems are typically less sensitive than traditional radar receivers, primarily due to cost considerations related to hardware.
+Hence, the reception of weak echo signals by the low-sensitivity ISAC receivers results in unsatisfactory target detection/parameter estimation performance.
 Active RIS has become a prospective solution for ISAC systems to address the above issues and enhance both radar echo signal quality and communication performance by situationally manipulating the wireless propagations and amplifying the signals.
 There are several studies intended to explore the application of active RIS in ISAC systems.
-The authors in \cite{AA} propose to utilize an active RIS to improve the achievable communication secrecy rate while taking into account a worst radar detection SNR.
+The authors in \cite{AA} propose to utilize an active RIS to improve the achievable communication secrecy rate while taking into account the worst radar detection SNR.
 Moreover, an active RIS-aided ISAC system in the scenario of cloud radio access network (C-RAN) is investigated in \cite{ZhangY}.
-Our recent work \cite{ZhuQ} employs active RIS to overcome the blockage issue by introducing additional virtual LoS link between the base station (BS) and the target.
+Our recent work \cite{ZhuQ} employs active RIS to overcome the blockage issue by introducing an additional virtual LoS link between the base station (BS) and the target.
 Both transmit/receive and reflection beamformings are jointly designed to maximize the radar SNR while guaranteeing pre-defined SINRs for communication users.
-Existing works on active RIS-empowered ISAC systems focus on target detection function, while parameter estimation is also an important task in radar sensing and should be further explored.
+While existing works on active RIS-empowered ISAC systems focus on target detection function, target parameter estimation is also an important task in radar sensing and should be further explored.